Shredmetal/llmtest/readme.md

 💰 Cost-effective testing solution

-🔧 No infrastructure needed (Unless if you want to inject a custom LLM, please refer to the configuration page for details)
+🔧 No infrastructure needed (Unless if you want to inject a custom LLM, please refer to the configuration page of the documentation for details)

 ## Installation - Reading the rest of the readme first is strongly recommended before use